Eschatologue/CM_wiki/docs/class/paladin/glory.md

 ### Level 7: Aura Of Alacrity

-Your **:rsc-spd: Speed**{ .em } increases by 10 feet.
+Your **:rsc-spd: Speed**{.mv} increases by 10 feet.
 In addition, whenever an ally enters your Aura of Protection for the first tome on a turn or starts their turn there, the ally's Speed increased by 10 feet until the end of their turn.

 ### Level 15: Glorious Defense